How-To Guides

 echo "block drop out on en0 proto tcp from any to any user ollama" | sudo pfctl -f -

 Forrester’s 2025 Zero Trust AI Framework recommends this exact pattern — verify at the network level, don’t rely solely on application configuration.
-We’ve seen cases where a config typo silently fell back to a cloud provider.
-Network-level blocking catches that.
+We’ve seen cases where a config typo silently fell back to a cloud provider, and the client only noticed because of an unexpected OpenAI bill.
+Network-level blocking catches that class of mistake regardless of what the application config says.

-What Does beeeowl’s Private On-Device LLM Add-on Include?
+What does beeeowl’s Private On-Device LLM add-on include?

-Our Private On-Device LLM add-on is $1,000 on top of any hardware deployment — Mac Mini ($5,000) or MacBook Air ($6,000).
+Our Private On-Device LLM add-on is $1,000 one-time on top of any hardware deployment — Mac Mini ($5,000) or MacBook Air ($6,000).
 Here’s exactly what’s included:

-• Ollama installation and configuration — optimized for your specific hardware config
+• Ollama installation and configuration — optimized for your specific hardware config with the performance flags above baked in

-• Model selection and pulling — we choose and install the right models for your stated workflows
+• Model selection and pulling — we choose and install the right models for your stated workflows (typically Qwen 2.5 32B + Llama 3.1 8B for hybrid speed)

-• OpenClaw integration — full configuration to route inference locally, with optional hybrid routing
+• OpenClaw integration — full configuration to route inference locally, with optional hybrid routing setup for executives who want cloud for non-sensitive tasks

 The add-on doesn’t change your agent’s capabilities or integrations.
 Your OpenClaw agent still connects to Gmail, Slack, Salesforce, HubSpot, and everything else through Composio.
 The only difference is where the thinking happens — on your desk, not in someone else’s data center.

 For executives who want the absolute guarantee that their data never touches an external server — not even for the AI reasoning step — this is the option that closes that gap completely.
+It’s the configuration we recommend by default for law firm partners, PE and VC deal teams, healthcare CTOs, and anyone handling MNPI during earnings or deal windows.

 Ollama makes model updates straightforward.
 When Meta releases a new Llama version or Mistral pushes an update, pulling the latest version is one command: